Enabling Multicast at interface level

 A single host transmitting an audio or video stream and ten hosts that want to receive this stream.
 In multicasting, the sending host transmits a single IP packet with a specific multicast address, and the 10 hosts simply need to be configured to listen for packets targeted to that address to receive the transmission.
 Multicasting is a point-to-multipoint IP communication mechanism that operates in a connectionless mode - hosts receive multicast transmissions by tuning in to them, a process similar to tuning in to a radio.

-Enable multicast support on LAN and WAN interfaces.
+Enable multicast support on LAN and WLAN interfaces.

-In the Network > Interfaces setting, click on the Configure icon for the X0 LAN interface.
+In the Network > Interfaces setting, click on the Configure icon for the LAN interface in question.

-In the Edit Interface - X0 page, click on the Enable Multicast Support checkbox under Advanced Tab.
-(Similarly for WLAN )
+In the Edit Interface page, check mark the Enable Multicast Support checkbox under Advanced Tab and click OK at bottom to save the settings.

 Related Articles